-Maintenance and Cleaning should be scheduled at a minimum of twice per year.
+Cleaning, Sanitation and other Maintenance should be scheduled at a minimum of twice per year.

-Note: Electrical power will be ON when doing in place cleaning.
+Electrical power will be ON when doing in place cleaning.

-ICE MAKING SYSTEM: In place cleaning
+ICEMAKING SYSTEM: In place cleaning

-- 1. Check and clean any water treatment devices, if any are installed. - 2.
-Remove screws and the front and top panels. - 3.
-Move the ON-OFF switch to OFF. - 4.
-Remove all the ice from the storage bin. - 5.
-Remove the cover to the water reservoir and block the float up. - 6.
-Drain the water reservoir and freezer assembly using the drain tube attached to the freezer water inlet.
-Return the drain tube to its normal upright position and replace the end cap. - 7.
-Prepare the cleaning solution: Mix eight ounces of Scotsman Ice Machine Cleaner with three quarts of hot water.
+1. Check and clean any water treatment devices, if any are installed.

+2. Pull out and remove the front panel.

+- 3. Move the ON-OFF switch to OFF. - 4.
+Remove all the ice from the storage bin.

+5. Remove the cover to the water reservoir and block the float up.

+6. Drain the water reservoir and freezer assembly using the drain tube attached to the freezer water inlet.
+Return the drain tube to its normal upright position and replace the end cap.

+7. Prepare the cleaning solution: Mix eight ounces of Scotsman Ice Machine Scale Remover with three quarts of hot water.
 The water should be between 90-115 degrees F.

-Scotsman Ice Machine Cleaner contains acids.
-These compounds may cause burns.
+Scotsman Scale Remover contains acids.
+These compounds can cause

 If swallowed, DO NOT induce vomiting.
 Give large amounts of water or milk.
 Call Physician immediately.
-In case of external contact, flush with water.

-KEEP OUT OF THE REACH OF CHILDREN.
+In case of external contact, flush KEEP OUT OF THE REACH OF CHILDREN.

-- 8. Slowly pour the cleaning solution into the water reservoir until it is full.
-Wait 15 minutes, then switch the master switch to ON. - 9.
-As the ice maker begins to use water from the reservoir, continue to add more cleaning solution to maintain a full reservoir.
+8. Slowly pour the cleaning solution into the water reservoir until it is full.
+Wait 15 minutes, then switch the master switch to ON.

+9. As the ice machine begins to use water from the reservoir, continue to add more cleaning solution to maintain a full reservoir.

-- 10. After all of the cleaning solution has been added to the reservoir, and the reservoir is nearly empty, switch the master switch to OFF. - 11.
-Drain the water reservoir and freezer assembly using the drain tube attached to the freezer water inlet.
-Return the drain tube to its normal upright position and replace the end cap.
-Wash and rinse the water reservoir.
+10. After all of the cleaning solution has been added to the reservoir, and the reservoir is nearly empty, switch the master switch to OFF.

+11. After draining the reservoir, as in step 6, wash and rinse the water reservoir.